New York Mets: St. Louis Cardinals

+Personnel

 New York Mets Foundation

 A registered 501(c)(3) charity, the New York Mets Foundation is the philanthropic organization of the New York Mets.
 Founded in 1963, it funds and promotes charitable causes in the Mets community.
 One of these causes is Tuesday's Children, is a non-profit family service organization that "has made a long term commitment to meet the needs of every family who lost a loved one in the terrorist attacks on September 11, 2001".
 The Mets host the annual Welcome Home Dinner, which raised over $550,000 for the Mets Foundation in 2012.
 All proceeds were distributed to Katz Institute for Women's Health and Katz Women's Hospitals of North Shore-LIJ Health System and The Leukemia & Lymphoma Society.